Konami Krazy Racers: Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
-NextGen, however, said that the game "will easily keep you occupied until [Mario Kart: Super Circuit] arrives.
-And for some time after, too."
+NextGen was generally positive to the game, but regarded it inferior to the then-upcoming Mario Kart: Super Circuit.
 In Japan, Famitsu gave it a score of 25 out of 40.
+Four-Eyed Dragon of GamePro said, "If you are in need of a serious kart racing fix, Konami Krazy Racers is it—mainly because it's the only kart racer out so far."

 It was ranked #10 on a top ten list of the best Game Boy Advance games in Electronic Gaming Monthly, beating Mario Kart: Super Circuit, another Game Boy Advance kart racing game.

 Sequel

-Krazy Kart Racing is a sequel to the title for iOS and Android, featuring a total of 12 characters from Konami franchises, including new ones not in the previous game.
+Krazy Kart Racing is a sequel to the title released in 2009 initially for iOS and in 2011 for Android.
+It features a total of 12 characters from Konami franchises, four of which return from Konami Krazy Racers.
 It received above-average reviews according to the review aggregation website GameRankings.
 Pocket Gamer gave it three-and-a-half stars out of five.